 ·A pair of French silver seven-light candelabra by Jean-Baptiste-Claude Odiot, circa 1830, sold for $55,000

-Freeman’s attracts an international audience and is best known for continually offering quality material.
-Augmenting Freeman’s history of selling silver, our specialists David Walker, Ann Glasscock, and Lynda Cain have more than forty years of combined experience in this area.
-We always welcome consignments, from single objects to entire estates.
-Please contact a member of our department if you wish to discuss buying or consigning fine silver.
+Freeman’s attracts an international audience through its catalogs and website, and is best known for continually offering quality material.
+We welcome consignments, from single items to entire estates, and always employ an effective marketing strategy to maximize auction results.
+Please contact a member of our Silver & Objets de Vertu department if you wish to discuss buying or consigning works with Freeman’s.